XuehaiPan/nvitop/README.md

 In monitor mode, you can use <kbd>Ctrl-c</kbd> / <kbd>T</kbd> / <kbd>K</kbd> keys to interrupt / terminate / kill a process.
 And it's recommended to *terminate* or *kill* a process in the **tree-view screen** (shortcut: <kbd>t</kbd>).
 For normal users, `nvitop` will shallow other users' processes (in low-intensity colors).
 For **system administrators**, you can use `sudo nvitop` to terminate other users' processes.

+To run `nvitop` as a viewer only and disable all process-mutating shortcuts, pass `--readonly` (or set `NVITOP_MONITOR_MODE="readonly"`).
+The signal keys above become no-ops, the on-screen "Press ^C(INT)/T(TERM)/K(KILL) to send signals" hint is hidden, and the corresponding rows in the help screen are dimmed.
+Use this when sharing a session over SSH, demoing on a multi-tenant box, or wrapping `nvitop` in a non-admin alias.

 Also, to enter the process metrics screen, select a process and then press the <kbd>Enter</kbd> / <kbd>Return</kbd> key . `nvitop` dynamically displays the process metrics with live graphs.

 <p align="center">